Part 2—Truly heinous conduct: Trayvon Martin was shot and killed in Sanford, Florida on Sunday evening, February 26.

 Rather plainly, she took her frameworks from the narrative being offered by the lawyers the Martin family had retained.
 That also seems to be where she got her factual howlers.

-Before she was done with this news report, Alvarez would present a string of factual errors to misled New York Times readers.
+Before she was done with this news report, Alvarez would present a string of factual errors.
 She continued to adopt the narrative framework which came from the Martin lawyers.

 What was Alvarez’s factual error?
 In the passage which follows, she reports that two gunshots are heard on the 911 recording.
 She also starts laying the groundwork for a heinous claim: